groovytron/bare/README.md

 #### XFCE, GNOME and KDE

-Simply create a file in the path `~/.config/autostart/Backup Reminder.desktop` with the following content:
+Simply create a file in the path `~/.config/autostart/backup-reminder.desktop` with the following content:

 ```config
 [Desktop Entry]